Immerse yourself in the fascinating countryside and culture of Tanzania in East Africa.

-Day 13: Mandela, Azimio and Kaloleni primary school teaching project
+Day 13: Local primary school teaching project

 It’s time to go back to school!
 We begin with a quick Swahili lesson from the Principals of the local primary schools before you have the opportunity to teach your very own class.
 Singing, dancing, games and arts and crafts are amongst the many options that the Tanzanian kids love.
-In the afternoon, we will visit one of the local orphanages for an eye opening and heart warming experience with the ‘kili kids’.

-Day 14: The district athletics carnival
+Day 14: The school athletics carnival

-Today is all about preparing your students to compete in our annual sports carnival.
+Today is all about preparing your students to compete in our annual school athletics carnival.
 This event has become one of the hottest on the local school calendars and is fiercely contested.
 Work with your teams and help them find the edge that will ensure they lift the trophy this year!